 I took ESL in high school.
 Do I have to take ESL at Union County College?

 In general, you must take the ESL placement test to determine if you still need ESL.
 If you attended middle school in the U.S. and all four years of high school, you may not need to take the ESL placement test if you took all of your classes in English.
 The IIE Director will decide who needs to take the test.
-Call 908-965-6031, visit, or email: email@example.com
+Call 908-965-6031, visit the IIE office, or email: email@example.com

 Do I have to buy textbooks?

 Yes, you do.
-There is a $130 book subscription fee that is good for one year.
+There is an annual $140 book subscription fee.
 Students have to pay extra for the required novels.

 What other courses can I take?

 Level 3: Conversation/Pronunciation I – ESL 073 and math courses with permission

 Level 4: Conversation/Pronunciation I – ESL 073; Math courses according to placement; FIA 109-Drawing I; FIA 110-Painting 1

 Level 5: Conversation/Pronunciation II – ESL 074; Math courses according to placement; AUT-100-Automotive Fundamentals, BSM 101-Intro. to Sport Management, MET 109-Computer-Aided Drafting, EGG 111-Engr. & Computer Graphics, HSM 100- Intro. to Hospitality Mgmt., FIA 109 and FIA 110.